9th of March, 2020

 It’s been three weeks since the first case of Coronavirus was recorded in Rome.
 Since then, the situation has only got increasingly worse.
 Numbers from last night show that the death toll has now skyrocketed.
 A record of 113 deaths were reported in the Lombardy region alone.
 In the next few hours, we’re set to surpass South Korea as the country with the most deaths and cases confirmed, officially becoming the second in the world after China.
 7400 detected; 366 already dead; 650 clinging to life.

 To make matter worse, two days ago, a draft decree declaring the plan to initiate a complete lockdown for northern cities leaked from the government cabinet to the press.
 The news caused widespread panic among many Italians.
 Clips showing hundreds of people flooding the train stations in cities like Milan eager to leave for their home towns in the south before too late, went viral on social media.
 Thanks to this, conservatives are now calling even harder for the government to resign.
-This is at minimum understandable, the current administration has failed to live up to the challenge.
-The government has done several mistakes by now, this one being only—arguably—the most significant.
+This is at minimum understandable, the current administration has repeatedly failed to live up to the challenge.
+The government has done several mistakes by now, this one only being—arguably—the most significant.

 An Italian nurse in Cremona’s hospital rests on a desk for a few moments, just in time to find the energies to return to her duty in one of the most affected areas.